Beyond Endpoints: Path-Centric Reasoning for Vectorized Off-Road Network Extraction: Conclusion

 \section{Conclusion}

-We addressed the critical challenge vectorized road network extraction in off-road environments by introducing WildRoad, a continent-spanning dataset, and MaGRoad, a path-centric framework that aggregates evidence along candidate paths.
-MaGRoad achieved state-of-the-art performance on WildRoad and generalized well to urban scenes, demonstrating that path features are vital for topological integrity where node-centric approaches fail.
-Our work provides a robust benchmark and extraction paradigm for reliable large-scale mapping, enabling more capable autonomous systems beyond urban settings.
+We addressed off-road vectorized road extraction by introducing WildRoad, the first continent-spanning benchmark, and MaGRoad, a path-centric framework aggregating multi-scale evidence along candidate paths for robust connectivity inference.
+MaGRoad achieves state-of-the-art results on WildRoad and generalizes to urban datasets, demonstrating that path-centric reasoning is a stronger foundation for road extraction beyond urban settings.